Frank Bruni and Surviving College Admissions Madness

 I wish I had Frank Bruni to turn to when, living in a highly affluent/highly driven part of Southern California, it was time for my boys to travel down that bumpy road of college awareness.

-As hard as I tried not to be, I was swept up in the whirlpool of trying to fit my kids (yes, unfortunately, I did not learn enough about backing off with the first one, to not go there again with the second) into spaces that they could not comfortably dwell in.
+As hard as I tried not to be, I was swept up in the whirlpool of trying to fit my kids (yes, unfortunately, I did not learn enough about backing off with the first one, to not go there again with the second) into spaces where they could not comfortably dwell.